-- compensation, nomination, evaluation and succession of officers and other management personnel - BCE's workplace policies and practices (including health and safety policies, policies ensuring a respectful workplace free from harassment and policies ensuring a diverse and inclusive workplace) - the Corporation's exposure to risk associated with its executive compensation and policies and identification of pratices and policies to mitigate such risk.
+- compensation, nomination, evaluation and succession of officers and other management personnel - BCE's workplace policies and practices (including health and safety policies, policies ensuring a respectful workplace free from harassment, and policies ensuring a diverse and inclusive workplace) - the Corporation's exposure to risk associated with its executive compensation and policies and identification of practices and policies to mitigate such risk.

-Please refer to section 7.4, entitled Compensation Committee report, for a complete description of the committee and of fees paid to external compensation advisors in 2022.
+Please refer to section 7.4, entitled Compensation Committee report, for a complete description of the committee and of fees paid to external compensation advisors in 2023

-Governance Committee

-The purpose of the Governance Committee is to assist the Board to:
+Governance Committee The purpose of the Governance Committee is to assist the Board to:

-- develop and implement BCE's corporate governance policies and guidelines - identify individuals qualified to become members of the Board - determine the composition of the Board and its committees - determine the directors' compensation for Board and committee service - develop and oversee a process to assess the Board, committees of the Board, the Chair of the Board, Chairs of committees, and individual directors - review, and recommend for Board approval, BCE's policies concerning business conduct, ethics, public disclosure of material information and other matters - oversee the Corporation's ESG strategy, and its integration within the Corporation's overall business strategy, and disclosure.
+- develop and implement BCE's corporate governance policies and guidelines - identify individuals qualified to become members of the Board - determine the composition of the Board and its committees - determine the directors' compensation for Board and committee service - develop and oversee a process to assess the Board, committees of the Board, the Chair of the Board, Chairs of committees, and individual directors - oversee the Corporation's policies concerning business conduct, ethics, public disclosure of material information, Al governance and other matters - oversee the Corporation's ESG strategy (including climate change strategy and climaterelated matters, and supply chain labour issues), and its integration within the Corporation's overall business strategy, and disclosure.